eggnstone/eggnstone_amazon_chime/README.md

 https://github.com/aws/amazon-chime-sdk-android
 ```"NOTE: Please make sure that you are running on ARM supported devices (real devices) or simulator with arm supported.
 We do not support x86 currently, so simulators with x86 will not work."```
 The example works on Android emulators as far as showing the version of the SDK.
-Anything else will trigger an UnsatisfiedLinkError for libc++_shared.so.
+Anything else will trigger UnsatisfiedLinkErrors.

 * Min SDK version is 21
 * Add the following lines to your android/app/build.gradle in the **dependencies** section: